Before you start

 - Set passwords for remote Git repositories

-To enable version control in DataGrip, install the Git Integration plugin.
+To enable version control in DataGrip, install the Git plugin by JetBrains.

 To install the plugin, click Install and restart DataGrip.